• Facebook

 Instructions

-• Add the pork drippings to a small saucepan along with the beef broth and seasonings.
+• Add the ¾ cup pork drippings to a small saucepan along with the 2 cups beef broth, 1 teaspoon onion powder, ½ teaspoon garlic powder, ¼ teaspoon dried thyme, ¼ teaspoon dried sage, 1 teaspoon salt, and ½ teaspoon black pepper.
 Bring to a boil, then reduce to a simmer.

-• Meanwhile, to a small mason jar or tupperware container, add the water and cornstarch and shake well to combine.
+• Meanwhile, to a small mason jar or tupperware container, add the 1/4 cup water and 3 Tablespoons cornstarch and shake well to combine.

 • Add the cornstarch slurry to the simmering gravy mixture.
 Whisk to combine.
 Reduce the heat to medium-low and continue whisking, until thickened.
 Season with salt and pepper, to taste.